36 Laundry Closet Ideas

 Gone are the days when doing laundry meant trudging down into a dim, unfinished basement.
 There’s nothing wrong with keeping your laundry supplies away from your living space.
-But main- and upper-level laundry rooms are becoming increasingly popular, as these laundry closet ideas showcase.
+But main and upper-level laundry rooms are becoming increasingly popular, as these laundry closet ideas showcase.

 Still, it’s hard to justify devoting an entire room to doing laundry.
 If you live in a small apartment or home, doing so might be downright impossible.
 When a full-size laundry room isn’t an option, a laundry closet can save space while offering just as much (if not more) convenience.